the-expanse/SideQuestWiki/Updated-my-Quest-recently-and-now-it-won't-connect-to-SideQuest.md

 # FIRST BEFORE ANYTHING
-dis and Re:Enable Developer mode again right now from the Oculus application on your Phone/Tablet You set your Quest up with as Updating the Quest sometimes switches it off automatically.
+dis and Re:Enable Developer mode again right now from the Oculus application on your Phone/Tablet You set your Quest up with, Updating the Quest sometimes switches it off automatically but resetting it also helps the connection refresh.

 ----